python-trio/trio/docs/source/design.rst

-This requires some non-trivial work internally – it actually takes a fair amount of care to make those 4 cancel/schedule categories line up, and there are some shenanigans with thread-locals required to let synchronous APIs interact with the run loop.
-But we feel that it pays off in terms of usability and correctness.
+This requires some non-trivial work internally – it actually takes a fair amount of care to make those 4 cancel/schedule categories line up, and there are some shenanigans required to let sync and async APIs interact with the run loop on an equal footing.
+But this is all invisible to the user, we feel that it pays off in terms of usability and correctness.

 There is one exception to these rules, for async context managers.
 Context managers are composed of two operations – enter and